-And don't be afraid to think outside the box, Mullikan says.
+And don't be afraid to think outside the box, Mullikin says.
 When he decided to refinance, he ended up going with a lender that he found through Costco.

-"We were really impressed," Mullikan says.
+"We were really impressed," Mullikin says.
 "This isn't an endorsement from me, but I will say Costco, actually, does a really good job of getting low rates with very low closing costs."

 More from Grow: